rundeckpro/training-service-oriented/README.md

-This example shows Rundeck supporting a continuous delivery process.
+This example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
-Rundeck is shown with a set of Jobs that deploy WAR files to a "simple" app environment.
+Rundeck is shown with a set of jobs that deploy a webapp to a nodes in the "simple" app environment.
+Deployment can be triggered by a Jenkins build or directly by a user.

-The example also shows how the Rundeck can manage multiple tomcat instances on single nodes.
+The example also shows how Rundeck can manage nodes multiple with multiple tomcat instances on each.
 This can be useful if one prefers to manage services as if they were deployed to their own nodes, though physically they share a common host.